-Hire and partner with qualified, trustworthy people who understand the complexities of cloud security.
+Hire and partner with qualified, trustworthy people who understand the complexities of cloud services and security.
 Sometimes, a public cloud’s infrastructure may be more secure than a particular organization’s private cloud, because the public cloud provider has a better informed and equipped security team.

 Ok.
 Let’s talk about it.
 We could tell you all about the security differences between the 3 cloud deployments—public, private, and hybrid—but we know what you’re really wondering: "Are public clouds secure?"
 Well, it depends.

 Fortunately, there are some industry-accepted security standards, regulations, and control frameworks like the Cloud Controls Matrix from the Cloud Security Alliance.
-You can also isolate yourself in a multi-tenant environment by deploying additional security measures (like encryption and DDoS mitigation techniques) that protect workloads from a compromised infrastructure.
+You can also isolate yourself in a multi-tenant environment by deploying additional security tools (like encryption and DDoS mitigation techniques) that protect workloads from a compromised infrastructure.
 If that’s not enough, you can release cloud access security brokers to monitor activity and enforce security policies for low-risk enterprise functions.
 Though all this may not be sufficient for industries that operate under strict privacy, security, and compliance regulations.

 Security decisions have much to do with risk tolerance and cost-benefit analysis.
 How could potential risks and benefits affect the overall health of your organization?
 What matters most?
-Not every workload demands the highest level of encryption and security.
+Not every workload demands the highest level of encryption and cybersecurity.
 Think about it like this: Locking your home keeps all your belongings relatively secure, but you might still lock your valuables in a safe.
 It’s good to have options.